Sorcery (band): History

-1976–1980
+1970s

 The band played at the Hollywood (Los Angeles) clubs Whisky a Go Go and the Starwood during 1976 and 1977.
 They headlined every one of those shows.
-They only played 6 to 8 shows between 1976–77.
 After a 1977 show at the Starwood club in Hollywood, they were approached by William Nelson, from "Orr Management", and presented with a management offer with his company.
 They signed with his company, Orr Management in June 1977.

 In September 1977, Arnie Frank, from the Jon Peters agency in Beverly Hills CA., called Sorcery's manager, William Nelson, regarding a movie project he was working on, ultimately entitled Stunt Rock.
 The executive producer for the film was Herman Ilmer, from the Bassart-Group in Holland, and it was produced by U.S. movie producer, Martin Fink.
 The deal was for the band to appear in the picture, and provided the movie's soundtrack.
 The film was being directed by Australian director, Brian Trenchard-Smith, and it starred Australian Stuntman Grant Page and the Dutch actress Monique van de Ven.
 The band would have a co-starring role as well.
 The picture was shot in Los Angeles in early 1978.
 The soundtrack album was recorded at the Warner Bros.
-Burbank studio's in March 1978 and produced by Jimmy Haskell.
-The film was released in Europe in the Fall of 1978.
+Burbank studio's in March 1978 and produced by Sorcery.
+The film was released in Europe in the fall of 1978.
 For the U.S. and Canadian markets, Allied Artists bought the distribution rights.
 Three months prior to the release date, Allied filed Bankruptcy in New York.
 The distribution rights for the picture were then placed in 1980, with Film Ventures International who released the picture in the U.S. and Canadian markets.

-1981
+1980s

 In 1981, Sorcery was signed to its second Management contract with Al Anthony.
-Anthony, immediately booked them in Las Vegas, with "Starwood Productions", owner Beryl Cohen, to headline at the "Aladdin Theater for the Performing Arts", in Las Vegas for an October 31, Halloween Concert.
+Anthony immediately booked them in Las Vegas, with "Starwood Productions" owner Beryl Cohen, to headline at the "Aladdin Theater for the Performing Arts", in Las Vegas for an October 31, Halloween Concert.
 That show was also co-hosted by a local Rock Radio station, "KENO FM-92".
 With the help of FM-92 radio station promotion, and local television ads, that concert sold-out in a matter of hours.
 After selling out the first show, Sorcery was asked to headline a second show the following weekend.

-1982

-In 1982, Sorcery releases the "Sorcery 2" album.
-Perry is contacted by the Dick Clark company's producer, Larry Klein, who signs Sorcery to appear on a 90-minute Dick Clark Halloween TV special, A Rocking Halloween.
+In 1982, Sorcery released the "Sorcery 2" album after Sorcery is contacted by the Dick Clark company's producer, Larry Klein, who signs Sorcery to appear on a 90-minute Dick Clark Halloween TV special, A Rocking Halloween.
 Other artists on this show were Billy Joel, DEVO, Jermaine Jackson, Toni Basil, William Shatner, and host Fred Travalena.